lowcodeunit/public-web-docs/docs/getting-started/create-first-project.md

 ### Updating the Site

-Before heading further into what LowCodeUnit offers, let's try out a quick change to our newly forked repository.
+Before heading further into what Fathym offers, let's try out a quick change to our newly forked repository.
 Navigate GitHub to the organization you selected during the forking process.
 Select the forked repo (public-web-docusaurus if you are following along with us) and clone it to your local environment.
 We like to use VS Code to open our projects, but there other ways to update the file like the GitHub UI.

 Once you have the project open, we can make a simple update to the `docusaurus.config.js` file.
 Update the title, currrently set to 'My Site', to anything of your choosing.
 Now save, commit, and push your changes.
 A build is automatically kicked off in GitHub after pushing and once complete, you can launch you site again and see your new title on the page.

 ## Next Steps

-That's it, you've deployed your first (and second) application with Fathym's LowCodeUnit.
+That's it, you've deployed your first (and second) application with Fathym's Fathym.
 Now it's time to roll up our sleeves, break out our coding sweatpants, and explore how Fathym will help automate DevOps, enable A/B testing, support QA efforts, and turn those coding sweatpants back into couch loungers.

 ![Couch Lounger](https://media.istockphoto.com/photos/retro-computer-office-nerd-at-home-office-picture-id617888054?k=20&m=617888054&s=612x612&w=0&h=mqzkJH9n_rSWtfYYFhb8blMFm53BJdxC2yy8J323RyA=)